MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/data-entities/add-efficiency-in-quote-to-cash-seamless-sync.md

 Before you can use seamless sync, your system must meet the following requirements:

 - You must be running Supply Chain Management version 10.0.42 or later.
-- You must be running Dual-write Supply Chain solution version 2.3.X.XXX or later. <!--KFM: Version number needed -->
+- You must be running [Dual-write Supply Chain solution](https://appsource.microsoft.com/product/dynamics-365/mscrm.dwscm) version  2.3.4.367 or later.
-- You must turn on and set up the basic Sales integration as described in [Enable and configure extra efficiency in quote-to-cash with Dynamics 365 Sales](add-efficiency-in-quote-to-cash-enable.md).
+- You must enable and configure the basic Sales integration as described in [Enable and configure extra efficiency in quote-to-cash with Dynamics 365 Sales](add-efficiency-in-quote-to-cash-enable.md) and [Work with added efficiency in quote-to-cash with Dynamics 365 Sales](add-efficiency-in-quote-to-cash-use.md).
 - The following features must be turned on in [Feature management](../get-started/feature-management/feature-management-overview.md):

-    - *Make Supply Chain Management price master when integrated with Dynamics 365 Sales* – This feature is a prerequisite.
+    - *Make Supply Chain Management price master when integrated with Dynamics 365 Sales* – This feature is a prerequisite for the next feature.
 Learn more about it in [Enable and configure extra efficiency in quote-to-cash with Dynamics 365 Sales](add-efficiency-in-quote-to-cash-enable.md).
     - *Automatically synchronize line data and totals with Dynamics 365 Sales* – This feature adds the capabilities that are described in this article.

 ## Turn on and configure seamless sync